Temporary, relocated or defunct

 - St.Philip's Episcopal Church, Charleston, SC

-- Francis Mayer cast 11 bells in 1848, using the foundry of Mr.Dyer of Philadelphia;
+- Francis Mayer cast 11 bells for this church in 1848,

-the bells were installed here in 1849-50, along with a tune-playing tower clock,
+The bells were installed here in 1849-50, along with a tune-playing tower clock,

 by Francis Stein of this city.